crisperdue/prooftoys-site/content/language-intro.md

 ### Unary operators

-The operator name `\~*` represents the multiplicative inverse, and `\~*x` is equal to `1 / x`.
-The operator name `!` is reserved for boolean negation, and all operators with names beginning with `~` are unary.
+The operator name `~` represents boolean negation.
+Similarly, `\~*` represents the multiplicative inverse, so `\~*x` is equal to `1/x`.
+All operators with names beginning with `~` are unary.
+Calls to unary operators are the same syntactically as ordinary calls to functions.

 ### Function calls

-Calls to other functions, using a constant or variable name, or a functional expression (see below), use the ordinary function call syntax.
+Ordinary calls to functions, using a constant or variable name, or a functional expression (see below), use prefix syntax with the function before its arguments.
 In this syntax, to call a function `f` with argument `x`, write `f x`, where `f` could be any expresssion, though it should have a function as its value.
 For example `R x` means "x is a real number".

 To call a function with more arguments, just write the expressions for all the arguments following the expression for the function, e.g.  `log x 10`.
+An expression `f g x` represents a call to `f` with two arguments, `g` and `x`.
+A call to `f` with argument `g x` is written as `f (g x)`.

 Function calls have precedence over all infix operators, so `sin x/2` means the same as `(sin x) / 2`.

-On the other hand, an expression `f g x` represents a call to `f` with two arguments, `g` and `x`.
-A call to `f` with argument `g x` is written as `f (g x)`.
+### Examples

 For example, a statement that might be conventionally written as